• Skip to primary navigation

 At the end of the day, it’s you who has to decide what works and what doesn’t work.

-Just skipping breakfast alone will most likely not be enough for you to become keto-adapted (when your body runs on ketones) alone because your body will still have enough stored glucose left from your carb-filled previous meals.
+Just skipping breakfast alone will most likely not be enough for you to become keto-adapted (when your body runs on ketones) because your body will still have enough stored glucose left from your carb-filled previous meals.

 If you want to use fasting to enter the state of ketosis, you’ll need to fast for longer until all your glucose stores have been depleted.